Page last updated on: 01 Mar 2021

-Uranus' task was to surround and cover Gaea with his starry coat, however, it very soon came to a union between Uranus and Gaea and they became the first divine couple in the world.
+Uranus' task was to surround and cover Gaea with his mantle of stars, however, very soon a union occurred between Uranus and Gaea and they became the world's first divine couple.

-Gaea bore Uranus twelve Titans: the deep Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, the golden-wreathed Phoebe the charming Tethys, and Cronus, who was the youngest of all.
-Furthermore, she produced three one-eyed creatures called Cyclopes (Brontes, Steropes and heady Arges), as well as three hundred-handed creatures called Hecatonchires.
+Gaea bore Uranus twelve Titans: the deep Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, the gold-crowned Phoebe the lovely Tethys, and Cronus, who was the youngest of all.
+She also begat three one-eyed creatures, the Cyclopes (Brontes, Steropes and heady Arges), and three hundred-handed creatures, the Hecatonchires.

-Uranus was fearful of his children overthrowing him, so he pushed his children back one by one into the womb of Gaea.
-His wife Gaea was in deep grief and sorrow over the loss of her own children, so in the end she decided to hand a sickle to her son Cronus, the youngest of the Titans, in order to castrate his father.
+Uranus feared that his children would overthrow him, so one by one he pushed his children back into the womb of Gaea.
+His wife Gaea was in deep grief over the loss of her own children, so she finally decided to put a sickle in the hand of her son Cronus, the youngest of the Titans, to castrate his father.

-Cronus castrated his father while he was sleeping; the blood from Uranus was collected by Mother Earth Gaea and she produced Erinyes (Furies), Giants and Nymphs.
-Cronus then threw his father's genitals into the sea, around which foams developed, that started in the island of Kythera and then slowly made their way to the island of Paphos, in modern Cyprus.
-In Paphos, the foams transformed into Aphrodite, the Olympian goddess of Love and Beauty.
+Cronus castrated his father while he slept; the blood of Uranus was collected by Mother Earth Gaea and she gave birth to Erinyes (Furies), giants and nymphs.
+Cronus then threw his father's genitals into the sea, whereupon foams were formed, beginning on the island of Kythera and then slowly making their way to the island of Paphos, in modern Cyprus.
+In Paphos, the foams transformed into Aphrodite, the Olympian goddess of love and beauty.

 The Great Escape of Zeus from the Threat of Cronus

-Then, Cronus married his sister Rhea and together they created children who would later on become the Olympian gods.
+Soon after, Cronus saved his brothers and sisters and shared the world (cosmos) with them.
+Then Cronus married his sister Rhea and together they fathered children who would later become the Olympian gods.

-However, Cronus became fearful as well so he started to swallow his own children, just like his father.
-Rhea was highly discomforted, so, in her attempt to save her youngest child, Zeus, she tricked her husband by giving a huge stone to swallow.
-Rhea then sent Zeus to the Greek island of Crete in order to protect him.
+However, Cronus also became fearful, so he began to swallow his own children, just like his father.
+Rhea was very unhappy, and in order to save her youngest child, Zeus, she tricked her husband by giving him a huge stone to swallow.
+Rhea then sent Zeus to the Greek island of Crete to protect him.